JCSS-PMC/PMC/part-02/wave-loads.md

 ### Wave spectrum and sea state parameters

 During a relatively short period, waves can be conceived as a superposition of deterministic wave components with random phase and amplitude.
 As a result the waves form a stationary Gaussian process.
 The period for which such a model holds is called a sea state.
-The process is described by a variance spectrum {math}`S_{\eta \eta}(\omega)`.
+The process is described by a variance spectrum $S_{\eta \eta}(\omega)$.
 Before introducing this spectrum in more detail it is convenient to introduce the spectral moments.

 ### Spectral Moments

-The spectral moment {math}`M_{n}` of general order {math}`n` is defined as
+The spectral moment $M_{n}$ of general order $n$ is defined as

 ```{math}
 :label: eq-wave-2-7
 M_{n}=\int_{0}^{\infty} \omega^{n} S(\omega) d \omega
 ```

-where {math}`\mathrm{n}=-1,0,1,2,\cdots`.
+where $\mathrm{n}=-1,0,1,2,\ldots$

 Quantities that may be defined in terms of spectral moments are among others: